 Note that many features described in this document are under development.
-Use this document as an API specification and to provide an overview of the features that will become available.

 Integrating to the Nets elD Broker overview

 This section is meant as a way for service providers to gain a quick overview of the technical requirements and development effort required to integrate with the NEB.